ex0dus-0x/boa/README.md

 Black-Box Python Reverse Engineering Platform

+> We are doing a full refactor to include both a CLI and better web version!

 ## Introduction

 __boa__ is an all-in-one reverse engineering platform for aiding with the unpacking and extrapolation